 Now back to the soup.
 The first thing that you must aim for with this soup is to end up with a vibrant green colour and a silky texture.
 That is the appeal of this soup.
 In keeping with the idea of using products that may otherwise be wasted we have divided the ingredients into essential and optional.

-The essential ingredients are the ones that you need to develop the required flavour profile.
+The essential ingredients are the ones that you need to develop the required flavour profile such as the radishes and turnips.
 The optional ones are the things you might have lying around and need to use up, but they must not detract from the green colour.
 Carrots or red peppers would feel uncomfortable with this soup.

 Radish and turnip top soupCourse: SoupsDifficulty: Easy

 1 bunch Provenance Growers radish tops chopped to about the size of a postage stamp – no long strands